How to Choose a Wi-Fi Router? – Overview

 It is important to note that Wi-Fi routers are offered in different specifications because they serve a variety of users and needs.

-This means that it is of utmost importance for potential users to understand their needs before choosing which router they want to install.
+This means that it is important for potential users to understand their needs before choosing which router they want to install.

-A router with the fastest conversion speed may be underused in a space that has limited devices with small capacities.
+A router with the fastest conversion speed may be underused in a space with limited small-capacity devices.

 Internet service providers often provide or rent out wireless routers to their clients as part of the subscription package.

-The following are the prime factors that need to be considered in the process of selecting a router.
-These can also double as the steps of how to choose a Wi-Fi router.
+The following are the prime factors that must be considered when selecting a router.
+These can also double as the steps to choosing a Wi-Fi router.

 Speed